The UK’s lockdown rules have changed once again, but what does it all mean?

-The world as we currently know it has become quite a confusing place, with a whole lot of guidelines in place for us to follow.
-And while they’ve been enforced to keep us all safe from the Coronavirus outbreak, sometimes, they can seem difficult to digest.
+Life as we currently know it has become quite confusing again with the arrival of England’s third nationwide lockdown, currently scheduled to last until February 15 at least.
+There are once again a whole lot of lockdown rules in place for us to follow, and while they’ve been enforced to keep us all safe from the coronavirus outbreak, sometimes, they can seem difficult to digest.
 Here are all of the government’s latest guidelines to follow, laid out as simply as possible.

 How much can I exercise?

 In a change to the November lockdown (and the later part of the initial spring lockdown), we’re being told to minimise the amount of time we spend outside our homes.
 That means that exercise should be limited to once per day, and we’re asked not to leave the local area to do so.
 Exercise can be done on your own, with the people in your household, your support bubble or childcare bubble (if you are allowed to form one), or with one person from another household.

 As for where we can exercise, parks, beaches, public countryside, forests, public gardens, playgrounds, and the grounds of heritage sites are all options for you.
 However, other outdoor sports venues that had been open in Tier 4 – the likes of tennis courts, golf courses, and swimming pools – must now close under lockdown rules.